-1 2 3 4 5 The unit does not have facilities and infrastructure of appropriate quality and quantity.
+1 2 3 4 5

+The unit does not have facilities and infrastructure of appropriate quality and quantity.
 The unit has plans for the establishment and use of suitable quality and quantity of facilities and infrastructure (such as cafeteria, dormitories, health services, library, transportation, IT infrastructure, remote education infrastructure, etc.).
 In the unit, facilities and infrastructure are accessible and are utilized based on equal opportunities.
 The usage of facilities and infrastructure is monitored and improved according to the needs.
 There are internalized, systematic, sustainable, and exemplary practices.

-Evidence to be Considered: Principles and rules established for the use of facilities and infrastructure.
+Evidence to be Considered:

+- De Considered: Principles and rules established for the use of facilities and infrastructure.
 Applications related to the access and usage of facilities and infrastructure.
 Evidence documenting the development of facilities and infrastructure in relation to the unit's growth (e.g., the relationship between the increase in the number of units and the expansion of physical spaces).
 Evidence regarding the infrastructure, facilities, equipment, and software related to remote education programs and applications, if available.
 Documents showing that the facilities and infrastructure services are regularly monitored, diversified, and improved.
-Evidence of standard practices, as well as original methods and practices developed in accordance with the unit's needs.
-There are no facilities su student cafeteria and the expressed their dissatisf infrastructure are ongoin Evidence: insufficiency of the clo faction with the cante osest facility, the Facu ulty of Theology's caf eteria, students have
+Evidence of standard practices, as well as original methods and practices developed in accordance with the unit's - Evidence of standard practices, as well as original methods and practices developed in accordance with the unit's needs.